Impact

 Affected Systems

 The vulnerability affects a range of Microsoft products, including Microsoft 365 Apps for Enterprise, Microsoft Office 2019, Microsoft Office LTSC 2021, Microsoft Office LTSC 2024, Microsoft Outlook 2016, Microsoft SharePoint Enterprise Server 2016, Microsoft SharePoint Server 2019, and Microsoft SharePoint Server Subscription Edition.
-Version details are not explicitly specified in the advisory, so all releases of the listed products are potentially impacted.
+No specific version information was provided, so all releases of the listed products are potentially impacted.

 Risk and Exploitability

-The CVSS score of 7.5 indicates a high severity level.
-The EPSS score of less than 1% suggests a low but non-zero probability of exploitation in the wild at the time of this analysis, and the vulnerability is not listed in the CISA KEV catalog.
-The likely attack vector involves network-based interactions—an attacker can send crafted traffic to exposed Outlook or SharePoint services to trigger the information disclosure.
-The overall risk is moderate to high, depending on the attacker's position relative to the network and the presence of defensive controls such as email authentication and firewall rules.
+The CVSS score of 7.5 indicates high severity.
+The EPSS score of 1% denotes a relatively low probability of exploitation in the wild at present.
+This vulnerability is not listed in the CISA KEV catalog.
+The attack vector is inferred to be network-based, as the description references activity over a network.
+An attacker must gain unauthorized network access to the affected Office or SharePoint services to trigger the disclosure.
+Overall, the risk can be described as moderate to high, depending on the network exposure and defensive controls such as email authentication mechanisms.

 OpenCVE Enrichment